Head Coach: Kristy Nix (4th season)

-Kristy Nix joined the FSC staff in June of 2017, bringing a wealth of experience to the FSC staff, coaching at all levels of game, from junior high to Division I. Her responsibilities not only entail women's volleyball, but she also serves as the Life Skills Coordinator for the department.
+Kristy Nix joined the FSC staff in June of 2017, bringing a wealth of experience to the FSC staff, coaching at all levels of game, from junior high to Division I. She holds a career record of 45-45 at FSC.
+Her responsibilities not only entail women's volleyball, but she also serves as the Life Skills Coordinator for the department.

 In her first season at the helm, Nix led the Rams to a 20-8 record, including a perfect 10-0 in conference play.